benjmin-r/cto.coffee/projects-talks/index.md

 author: Benjamin Reittzammer
 ---

+### #humansconf

+On 21-23 May 2020, I'm helping organise a new conference, that's focused on the humans in tech.
+It will take place at the lovely [Seminarzentrum Rückersbach](https://www.natuerlich-tagen.de/) in Germany and will be run as an open space conference.
+[Reach out](/contact/) if you're interested in helping out, sponsoring or just want to know more about `#humansconf`.

 ### Conference Talks

 I've been at various conferences and meetups/usergroups over the last years and gave talks at some of them.